rstoof/cyto2func/README.md

 And!
 -scattering corrected fluorescence

-Look in the dataframe description for a more detailed description of output data
+Look in the dataframe description for a more detailed description of output data.